 But to give you an quick idea on what it is all about, it’s basically an initiative to add proper Media handling in Drupal.
 There are a lot of submodules that can be put together to give you a really powerful system for handling media.
 Such as entity browsers, image cropping, etc.

 Currently we just use the plain simple file handling provided by Drupal today along with the IMCE module to reuse already uploaded files.
 It works fine, but I believe this initiative will give us something much more flexible and robust.
 Something we should expect from a CMS such as Drupal.
-I by mentioned this at work earlier this week and was told by a colleague this hopes to get into Drupal 8.4 so we'll just have to idle by and see.
+I by mentioned this at my coworking space earlier this week and was told by a colleague this hopes to get into Drupal 8.4 so we’ll just have to idle by and see.

 I’m also interested to learn how the upgrade path from using the module as contrib into core will look like.
 But also too see if there’s a good way to migrate existing media contents into this Media system.